Cacti/documentation/Install-Under-Enterprise-Linux-LAMP.md

 #### PHP

-PHP and various packages are all required by Cacti for successful operation
+PHP and the following packages are required for Cacti to operate.

-1. Install PHP and required packages.
+1. Install PHP and required packages

    ```console
    yum install -y php php-common php-bcmath php-cli \